-Suburban Emergency Medical Services opened their doors on June 5, 1953 under the name “Suburban Fire and Rescue Company.”
+Suburban Emergency Medical Services opened its doors on June 5, 1953, under the name “Suburban Fire and Rescue Company.”
 Suburban’s purpose was to “service the community with emergency First Aid and ambulance services.”
-The organization was entirely volunteer based providing service 24 hours a day 7 days a week.
-These volunteers were dedicated community leaders who developed this organization to provide coverage to the municipalities of Palmer Township, Wilson Borough and West Easton.
+The organization was entirely volunteer-based providing service 24 hours a day 7 days a week.
+These volunteers were dedicated community leaders who developed this organization to provide coverage to the municipalities of Palmer Township, Wilson Borough, and West Easton.

-Suburban Fire and Rescue Company’s headquarters was originally located at 27th and Dearborn Street in Palmer Township, and owned two ambulances.
+Suburban Fire and Rescue Company’s headquarters was originally located at 27th and Dearborn Street in Palmer Township and owned two ambulances.
 This was only a temporary location until Suburban could begin construction of a more permanent facility on Freemansburg Avenue in Palmer Township.
-In 1957 Suburban began construction on their permanent headquarters at 3231 Freemansburg Avenue, where Suburban EMS still resides to this day.
-On June 14th 1958, the new Suburban building was officially dedicated and the name “Fire” was stricken from the company’s name.
-It was then called “Suburban Rescue Company Inc.” The organization at that time focused all their efforts on first aid and rescue.
+In 1957 Suburban began construction on its permanent headquarters at 3231 Freemansburg Avenue, where Suburban EMS still resides to this day.
+On June 14th, 1958, the new Suburban building was officially dedicated and the name “Fire” was stricken from the company’s name.
+It was then called “Suburban Rescue Company Inc.” The organization at that time focused all its efforts on first aid and rescue.

 In 1987, due to changing health service requirements and regulations, Suburban saw the beginning of utilizing paid staff with specially trained paramedics.